Feed Handling, Equipment and Storage

-- To keep you on your side of the Line of Separation between you or your equipment and the production facilities.
+- Stay on your side of the Line of Separation.
 Whenever possible, communicate with the farm staff and ask them to open and close the bin lids.

 - Remove cover-ups when climbing back into the truck and contain and dispose of garbage in a separate bag or plastic container.